 Both of these are designations accorded by the Ministry of Culture in Paris, but with very different degrees of exclusivity.
 There are only six ‘national theatres’ in France, five in Paris and one in Strasbourg.
-But there are seventy-six ‘national stages’, including one in the ‘overseas department’ of Guadeloupe.
+But there are over seventy ‘national stages’, including one in the ‘overseas department’ of Guadeloupe.

 So far, I have written blog posts about two of these ‘national stages’, but without even knowing that they had this designation:

 - The first was the Théâtre Liberté in Toulon, where I saw an intriguing play called Dis-leur que la verité est belle (Tell them that the Truth is beautiful), which is an ironic title because it turns out that the Truth is an ugly, unkempt old woman living alone in a cave.

 - The second was the eighteenth-century municipal theatre in Besançon, not far from Belfort, where I only looked in through the glass door and was surprised to find that the interior had a decidedly 1950s appearance, having been re-constructed in that decade after a fire.